jls-github/flatbook/README.md

 If you haven't already, go ahead and create your database and run your migrations.
 You can run these commands one after another with ```rails db:create db:migrate```.

 Now it's time to test our models.
 Head into your rails console and create a couple of users and a couple of posts.
 Make sure this relationship is set up just the way you want it to be.
 Developing a habit of testing as you go will save you a great deal of headache in your development career. :)

+Go ahead and create some seeds in your db/seeds.rb file as well before continuing.

 ### Adding Controller Actions